michael-kotliar/scripts/README.md

   - download reference genome as a single FASTA file (keep a copy of *chrM.fa* separately)
   - download ribosomal DNA as FASTA file
+  - for all FASTA files create FAI indices
   - download refGene annotation as tab-delimited file
   - extend downloaded annotation with chrM from GENCODE
   - filter extended annotation to include only selected chromosomes